-- Stand the vehicle upright. - Remove screw cap with membrane and the O-ring.
+- Stand the vehicle upright. - Remove the cable ties on the frame protector. - Remove screw cap 1 with membrane 2 and the shim.

-Press the brake caliper onto the brake disc by hand in order to push back the brake piston and ensure that brake fluid does not flow out of the brake fluid reservoir, extracting it by suction if it does.
+Press the brake caliper onto the brake disc by hand to push back the brake piston and ensure that brake fluid does not flow out of the brake fluid reservoir, extract it if necessary.